Take on Distributed Caching

 Redis and StackExchange.Redis

-as Redis docs say:
+As Redis docs state:

 While the time complexity for this operation is O(N), the constant times are fairly low.
 For example, Redis running on an entry-level laptop can scan a 1 million key database in 40 milliseconds.

-Invalidation
+Key Invalidation

 _SCAN_